Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Less Awkwardness

-Dating apps create less awkwardness.
+Dating apps reduce awkwardness.

-And, let’s be honest, many people don’t even bother with that.
+Many people don’t even bother with that.
 They will just ghost the other person.
 It might not be the nice thing to do, but it certainly is convenient.

 Location Independence

-When before you were restricted to the people in your city, you can now flirt with people from all over the world.
+Where before you were restricted to the people in your city, you can now flirt with people from all over the world.

 However, it is a bit of a theoretical advantage.

-When you know you are going on a trip to a different city or country, you can start exploring the local dating scene in advance and already get some matches.
+When you know you will go on a trip soon, you can explore the local dating scene in advance and get some matches.
+Once you arrive there, you already have some dates lined up.

 Cons